polyvariant/better-tostring/README.md

 If you need a different `toString`, we suggest that you implement one yourself.
 You may also want to look at [pprint](https://github.com/com-lihaoyi/PPrint).

+## Contributing

+If you want to add a new feature, check if it's already been discussed in the issues list.

+Before you start working on an existing feature / bugfix, let us know you're taking it on in its comments :)

+To add a new Scala version:

+1. Add it to `./scala-versions`
+2. Run `sbt generateAll`
+3. Commit and open a pull request.s

 ## Maintainers

 The maintainers of this project (people who can merge PRs and make releases) are: